Canonbury House and Canonbury Tower: Prior Bolton's mansion and tower

+The grounds were enclosed with a brick wall, extending from the rear of the present Alwyne Road houses northward to St Paul's Road.

 When the monasteries were dissolved by Henry VIII, St Bartholomew's and its appendages were among the last to be taken.
 Prior Robert Fuller surrendered the Priory and its lands to the Crown on 25 October 1539.
 Henry VIII bestowed the manor of Canonbury on his Chief Minister for the Dissolution, Thomas Cromwell, only a year before his execution on 28 July 1540.

 In 1547 the manor was granted by Edward VI to John Dudley, Earl of Warwick, later Duke of Northumberland.
 He was executed in 1553 for his abortive attempt to place his daughter-in-law, Lady Jane Grey, on the throne.
-Queen Mary I in 1556 granted the manor to one David Broke, and in 1557 to the second Lord Wentworth.
+Queen Mary I in 1556 granted the manor to one David Broke, and in 1557 to Thomas Wentworth, 2nd Baron Wentworth, who seems to have undertaken some building there.

+John Spencer's "Old Canonbury House"

-John Spencer first leased the house from Wentworth for £21.11s.4d, and then bought it for £2,000.
+John Spencer initially leased the House and Tower from Wentworth for £21.11s.4d, and then bought it in 1570 for £2,000.
 Spencer was popularly known as "Rich Spencer" and he amassed one of the greatest private fortunes of his day.
+Queen Elizabeth is said to have visited him at Canonbury in 1581.
 He rose to become Sir John Spencer, Knight, Lord Mayor of London in 1594.
-Spencer took up regular occupation of Canonbury House in 1599, and modernised the tower to make it inhabitable and added the main embellishments such as plaster ceilings, panelling and ornamental mantelpieces, which all date from that period.
-Thereafter it often becomes hard to determine whether individuals were resident in the house or in the tower.
-In 1605 the Lord Chancellor, Thomas Egerton, later Earl of Ellesmere, issued some Charters from Canonbury House and was presumably in residence.
+Spencer took up regular occupation of Canonbury House in 1599 as a country house, and modernised the House and Tower to make them inhabitable and added the main embellishments such as stuccoed ceilings, oak panelling and oak chimney-pieces, many of which still exist and date from that period.
+Thereafter it is often hard to determine whether individuals were resident in the House or in the Tower, with the names being used interchangeably.
+Spencer's house is often referred to as "Old Canonbury House".
+In 1605 the Lord Chancellor, Thomas Egerton, later Earl of Ellesmere, issued a charter dated at Canonbury House and was presumably visiting.